Workable/mlio/docs/IO.md

 ```

 ### Compatibility API
-The MLIO can be used as a drop-in replacement for `pickle`, `json` or ect but it does not support the mutli-slot API.
+The MLIO comes with a compatibility API to be used as a drop-in replacement for `pickle`, `json` or etc but
+This API does not support the mutli-slot functionality and Any object will be stored in the default slot `_default`.
-Still though packs that are created with compatibility API are fully compatible with the classic API.
+A Pack created using the compatibility API can be later operated with the classic API.

  ```python